Tanndev/Maelstrom/documentation/rules.md

 - **5**: Outstanding.
 You are the Mountain that Rides.
 (Lift 600lbs)

 ###### Coordination
-Coordination is hand-eye coordination and manual dexterity.
+Coordination represents a character's hand-eye coordination and manual dexterity.
 It's used for acrobatics, parkour, most weapons, driving, and other activities where the limiting factor is the precision and accuracy of the character's motions.
 - **0**: Abysmal.
 Walking is hard.
 Falling down is easy.
 - **1**: Poor.
 You sometimes trip over perfectly smooth floors.
 - **2**: Average.
 You usually at least hit the dart board and you can probably cross a balance beam.